Humans have many driving forces, both internal and external.

 They are not driven as strongly by this concern.

-If our rewards for acting on ambition have been mostly positive, we will continue to be ambitious throughout our life.
+If our rewards for acting on ambition have been mostly positive, we will continue to be ambitious throughout our lives.

 They may leave their successful career for a new lifestyle that will not sustain them financially.

-We cannot allow our ambition to focus only on the goal of climbing Mount Everest, and ignore the need for food, oxygen, and safe decisions regarding our equipment and the weather.
+We cannot allow our ambition to focus only on the goal of climbing Mount Everest, and ignore the need for food, oxygen, and safety.

 It is important to realize that no matter what is driving you, and no matter how you are making your decisions, you have to be able to look at yourself in the mirror.

-Some of your decisions will impact others that you love, and you have to be able to live with the consequences of all of your decisions, both good and bad.
+Some decisions will impact others, and you have to live with the consequences of those decisions, both good and bad.

 Which driving force resonated with you the most?

 Let us know in the comment section.